Resources · Chargeback Defense

 Always get signed proof of delivery

-If you cannot prove the order was delivered, you make it much easier for a customer to claim the purchase was never received.
+If you can't prove the order was delivered, you make it much easier for a customer to claim the purchase was never received.

 Be suspicious of rushed high-ticket orders